flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 If the PIF determines the current cartridge is not valid, it forces the console into a permanent freeze state.

-Moving on, region locking was done by slightly altering the shape of the cartridge on a region basis, so users could not physically insert the game on a console from a different region.
+Moving on, region locking was done by slightly altering the shape of the cartridge on a region basis, so users could not physically insert the game into a console from a different region.

 Overall, piracy wasn't a significant concern due to the inherent complexity and cost of replicating cartridges, though game prices were often three times higher than CD-based titles.